jamesjiadazhan/dietaryindex/README.md

 ### Contributing

 **dietaryindex** is licensed under the [MIT License].
 Questions, feature requests and bug reports are welcome via the [issue queue](https://github.com/jamesjiadazhan/dietaryindex/issues).
 The maintainer will review pull requests and incorporate contributions at his discretion.
+You may also reach out to the maintainer, James Jiada Zhan, via his email: jzha832@emory.edu.